timmywil/panzoom/README.md

 ```

 Transition a zoom in based on the scale increment, min and max values, and animation duration and easing.
 This method handles both zooming in and zooming out.<br>
 If the method is passed a number, `zoom()` will immediately set that scale without transitioning.
-This is mostly useful for the range input and pinch gestures.
+This is mostly useful for the range input and pinch gestures.<br>
+If the method is passed a boolean, true will indicate to perform a zoom-out based on the increment specified in options.
+If false (or omitted), a zoom-in will be performed.

 ### `disable()`